BuloZB/BuloCloudSentinel/README.md

 - NVIDIA GPU with CUDA support (optional, for accelerated processing)
 - Raspberry Pi 4 or newer (for edge deployment)
 - NVIDIA Jetson (for edge AI processing)
+- Webcam and microphone (for Voice & Gesture Co-Pilot)

 ### ML Backends